Research & Community Engagement

 Our work is designed to strategically include several types of activities that are taking place simultaneously to provide a comprehensive picture of people’s needs, including:

-- Ongoing engagements and consultations with USofCare’s key stakeholders and external advisors, including public opinion research partners and members of the Voices of Real Life and Founder’s Council, which offer diversity of viewpoints based on lived experiences and expertise
+- Ongoing engagements and consultations with USofCare’s key stakeholders and external advisors, including public opinion research partners and members of the Voices of Real Life who offer diverse viewpoints based on lived experiences and expertise.

-- Academic research to identify specific factors and groups that correlate with disparate health outcomes and experiences
+- Secondary analysis and academic research to identify specific factors that correlate with various and disparate health outcomes and experiences.

 Key Findings